Sunkhaze Meadows National Wildlife Refuge

 The refuge protects the second-largest peatland in Maine.
 It contains several raised bogs or domes, separated from each other by extensive areas of streamside meadows.
 Sunkhaze Stream bisects the refuge along a northeast to southwest orientation and, with its six tributaries, creates a diversity of wetland communities.
 The bog and stream wetlands, along with the adjacent uplands and associated transition zones, provide important habitat for many wildlife species.
 The wetland complex consists primarily of wet meadows, shrub thickets, cedar swamps, extensive red and silver maple floodplain forests and open freshwater stream habitats, along with those plant communities associated with peatlands such as shrub heaths and cedar and spruce bogs.

 Sunkhaze Meadows National Wildlife Refuge provides habitat for three plants, seven birds, two mollusks and three invertebrates listed as Endangered or Threatened by the State of Maine.

 In the early 1990s, the Benton and Sandy Stream Divisions were added to the refuge under the auspices of the 1990 Farm Bill.
 These small areas are respectively located in the towns of Benton and Unity, Maine.
 Both are managed for grassland-nesting birds, some of which are rare in Maine.

 Four conservation easements are also managed by Sunkhaze Meadows Refuge.
 They are the Downing, Fortin, Miller, and Quayle Easements, totaling seven separate parcels of land.
 Downing Easement lands are located in the towns of Corinth and Exeter.
 Fortin Easement lands are located in Fairfield, while lands of the Miller and Quayle Easements are located in the towns of Starks and Patten, respectively.

 The refuge has a surface area of 11435 acre.

+The 3.5-mile long Johnson Brook Trail within the refuge was designated a National Recreation Trail in 2016.